Getting Pregnant: When Are You Most Fertile?

 Ovulation typically occurs 14 days before your next period.
 So:

-• If you have a 24-day cycle: your egg would be released on day 10.
+• If you have a 24-day cycle: your egg will be released on day 10.
 In this case, the fertile window would be from day 5 to day 11.

 • If you have a 40-day cycle: ovulation should occur around day 26.
 This would make the fertile window days 21 to 27.